-If your room is more of a cozy snug, or not used for entertaining, mixing and matching a couch with an armchair is a great option.
-Position a 2 seater sofa agains the wall, with an armchair sat adjacent.
-This promotes a casual and cozy feel, without making the room too crowded!
+If your room is more of a cosy snug, or not used for entertaining, mixing and matching a couch with an armchair is a great option.
+Position a 2 seater sofa against the wall, with an armchair sat adjacent.
+This promotes a casual and cosy feel, without making the room too crowded!

 How do you style a sofa?

 Now you have your new couch, it’s in position and protected, you can have fun with styling!
 Its a good thing to keep styling simple with your seating area – less is definitely more.
 There’s no point in piling on the scatter cushions, as you’ll only end up taking them off when you’re sitting down!

 Here are our Stylist’s Top 6 tips for Styling a Sofa: